openhab/openhab-addons/bundles/org.openhab.binding.mffan/README.md

 This binding is used to enable communications between openHAB and "Modern Forms" or "WAC Lighting" WIFI connected, smart, ceiling fans.

 ## Supported Things

-The binding currently supports the following devices.
+The binding currently supports the following thing:

 | Thing         | ID          |                                                                |
 |---------------|-------------|----------------------------------------------------------------|
 | mffan         | mffan       | Smart fans consisting of fan and optional integrated LED light |

 ## Discovery

 Auto discovery is not supported at this time.

-## Binding Configuration
+## Thing Configuration

 | Name            | Type    | Description                           | Default | Required | Advanced |
 |-----------------|---------|---------------------------------------|---------|----------|----------|